German Americans in the United States

 By the 17th century, Germany suffered from the aftermath of the bloody religious conflicts of the Thirty Years' War, Christian minorities were persecuted.

-Many farmers live in poverty.
-Crop failures and land shortages threatened their very existence.
 People set out for a country that seemed to offer both freedom and prosperity: America.

-The permanent wars in Europe and the French Revolution's legacy drove Germans immigrants to the New World in great numbers.
 The Quaker Free State, founded by William Penn, was the destination of most Germans who sought to make their fortunes in the New World as religious refugees.

 By the end of the century, the population of Germans living in Penn's colony had grown from about 20,000 in 1727 to 200,000.